 He said the Update at the Corowa RSL Club would provide local growers with the latest information and advice to support them through the 2014 cropping season.

-CSIRO’s James Hunt who will discuss the strategies and tactics growers can employ to extend whole farm water use efficiency, as well as the impact of 2013’s dry start and frosty finish.
+Other presenters include CSIRO’s James Hunt who will discuss the strategies and tactics growers can employ to extend whole farm water use efficiency, as well as the impact of 2013’s dry start and frosty finish.